 The state minimum requirement for Florida drivers also applies to motorcyclists with a slight modification—$10,000 for single-person bodily insurance coverage or $20,000 for two or more people.

 In 2020, statistics revealed that per vehicle mile traveled, motorcyclists were 4 times more likely to be injured in an accident than car passengers.
 So, skipping out on PIP insurance coverage can put you at risk of financial loss if you are injured in an accident while riding your motorcycle.

 Aside from the major expenditures for medical treatment if injured while on your motorcycle, if you were to damage another person’s property in an accident, then you could be facing higher out-of-pocket costs if you do not carry property damage liability insurance.
 You could also be facing additional fines or penalties from the state for not carrying the minimum coverage of $10,000 per crash for property damage liability that is required of Florida motorcyclists.

 Just making sure that you are protected if you are in an accident while on your motorcycle is not enough.
 Sadly, there are several drivers out there who have little respect for the law and do not purchase the mandatory, minimum personal injury protection coverage.
 Unfortunately, if you are hit by one of these reckless and irresponsible drivers, then you will be left to take care of the financial burden of the medical expenses and replacing your damaged property (e.g., your motorcycle).
 Having uninsured motorist coverage, although not a requirement, will protect you against such drivers.

-Even if the other motorist is insured, there is absolutely no guarantee that their coverage levels will be enough to cover all of your bills.
+Even if the other motorist is insured, there is no guarantee that their coverage levels will be enough to cover all your bills.
 Carrying additional coverage by yourself is the best way to make sure that you can pay your medical expenses if you get injured on your bike.